hkjn/decenter.world/bitcoin.md

 value their properties.
 Bitcoin represents a new kind of system, and might come to have rather wide-ranging impact on the world.

-Although it is the beliefs of people that gives bitcoin value, and the system exists to solve problems that people have, since the actual running system fundamentally is made of software, it is important to understand what it actually <strong>is</strong> in order to understand why we find it so interesting, and in order to make good decisions about it.
-I will try to avoid making the explanation too complex, but it is necessary to understand a little bit about some concepts like public key cryptography and hashing.
+Although Bitcoin exists to solve problems for people, and it is the beliefs of people that gives bitcoin value, it is still fundamentally a system of software.
+Given this, it is important to understand what Bitcoin actually <strong>is</strong> in order to understand why many of us find it so interesting, and to be able to make good decisions about how to interact with it or how to modify it.
+I will try to avoid making the explanation more complex than necessary, but it will help to understand some concepts like public key cryptography and hashing.

 The Bitcoin software is a program written in the C++ programming language, which if you run it makes your computer a Bitcoin node.